,

 3. Overseeing the financial performance of the school and making sure its money is well spent.

-The day to day management of the school is the responsibility of the head teacher and senior leadership team.
+The day-to-day management of the school is the responsibility of the head teacher and senior leadership team.

 The governing body also ensures that the school complies fully with statutory safeguarding procedures.
 All staff have signed a record to confirm they have read Part 1 of the DfE statutory guidance “Keeping Children Safe in Education”.
-The governing body has familiarised itself with the document and work with the safeguarding lead in school to complete the annual safeguarding audit.
+The governing body has familiarised itself with the document and works with the safeguarding lead in school to complete the annual safeguarding audit.

 The composition of the governing body